AntoineThebaud/swlcalc/README.md

 swlcalc
 =======

 swlcalc is a fan-made gear planner for Secret World Legends (SWL), a MMORPG by Funcom.
-It can be used to plan how to spend your Black Bullions, Criterion Upgrades and Astral Fuses.
-In addition to share and show others what gear you use to tackle encounters in PvE or PvP.
-It is a fork of [tswcalc](http://joakibj.github.io/tswcalc), a gear planner designed for The Secret World (TSW).
+It can be used to plan how to spend your [TO UPDATE : still tsw content] Black Bullions, Criterion Upgrades and Astral Fuses.
+In addition to share and show others what gear you use to tackle encounters in PvE or PvP. swlcalc is a fork of [tswcalc](http://joakibj.github.io/tswcalc), a gear planner designed for The Secret World (TSW).

-swlcalc features: [TO UPDATE !]
+swlcalc features: [TO UPDATE : still tsw content]
 * All custom gear from QL 10.0 to 11.0.
 * All glyphs from QL 10.0 to 10.5.
 * Custom gear able to be attached with all signets in normal, elite and epic variations.